thinkido/time-review-vscode/README.md

 2. Type `wakatime` and hit enter.

-3. Click the settings icon next to Tracetime, then click Uninstall.
+3. Click the settings icon next to TimeReview, then click Uninstall.

-4. Delete the `~/.tracetime*` files in your home directory, unless you’re still using Tracetime with another IDE.
+4. Delete the `~/.timereview*` files in your home directory, unless you’re still using TimeReview with another IDE.

 ## Contributing